There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or NSOs.

 $2,000 might seem like a big chunk of change to fork over — but don’t forget the shares you’re buying for that cost are worth $50,000 in this example.

-Still, in addition to the cost of exercising, you also create a reportable event for tax purposes.
-The bargain element, which is the spread between the grant price and the exercise price, will be included in your tax return for the calendar year of the exercise.
+In addition to the cost of exercising, exercising your incentive stock options creates a reportable event for tax purposes.
+The bargain element, which is the spread between the exercise price and the fair market value at exercise, multiplied by the number of options exercised, will be included in your tax return for the calendar year of the exercise.

 In our example, the bargain element is equal to the number of shares exercised multiplied by the (fair market value at exercise less the exercise price).
 That’s 1,000 x ($50-$2), or $48,000.

-Assuming that you exercise and hold the shares past the calendar year end, the bargain element will be used on your tax return as either a tax preference item for calculating AMT or as ordinary earned income (not subject to Social Security and Medicare Tax).
+Assuming that you exercise and hold the shares past the calendar year-end, the bargain element will be used on your tax return as either a tax preference item for calculating AMT.
+If you exercise and sell your incentive stock options immediately, the bargain element is generally taxed as ordinary earned income (not subject to Social Security and Medicare Tax).
 The actual tax outcome is subject to when you exercise, how long you hold the shares, and how far past the original grant date you may be.

 Incentive Stock Options and the AMT